 Engagement with schools, teachers and pupils is of critical importance for understanding more about education and development.

-Below are some case studies of the latest research from our doctoral students, which share some of the latest work occurring through school-research partnerships.
+One of our doctoral students, Claire Forbes, shares some of the latest work occurring through school-research partnerships.

 This study will be embedded in a school, which opened in 2010 to serve three socially deprived postcodes in Manchester.
 The school has set itself up to be a community 'hub' and is seeking to have a substantial impact upon the disadvantaged area that it serves.
 To achieve this, the school leadership have rejected the traditional 'deficiency-oriented' stance, preferring to embrace an assets-based approach towards their future development and community relations.